 Stephen Ministry is one-to-one Christian care for those going through a crisis or life challenge.
 A Stephen Minister is a child of God who walks beside a person who is hurting, a congregation member with gifts for caregiving, who was carefully selected to serve in this role, a lay person who has received 50 hours of training in providing emotional and spiritual care, a caring, Christian friend who listens, cares, prays, supports, & encourages and someone who will be there for his or her care receiver, meeting faithfully for about an hour each week, for as long as there’s a need.
 If you need the support or care of a Stephen Minister, or if you would like to become a Stephen Minister, you can begin the registration process here.

 In need of prayer?
 We want to know and are waiting to pray with and for you!
 Please submit your request online.
 Be assured that your request is taken very seriously and will be kept confidential.
-In addition, Hope’s prayer room (Room 301) is staffed with pastors and elders after each service who welcome an opportunity to pray with you.

 Hope attempts to support families in the midst of their loss and grief.
 Hope pastors & volunteers are available to meet with families in order to plan and conduct a service.
 Policies & Procedures are available by contacting us here.